broadinstitute/longbow/docs/commands/annotate.md

                          will assume the contents are the configuration of a LibraryModel as per LibraryModel.to_json().
                          [default: mas15]
   -c, --chunk TEXT       Process a single chunk of data (e.g. specify '2/4' to
-                         process the second of four equally-sized chunks across the dataset)
+                         process the second of four equally-sized chunks across the dataset) --max-length INTEGER   Maximum length of a read to process.
+Reads beyond this length will not be annotated.  [default: 60000] --min-rq FLOAT         Minimum ccs-determined read quality for a read to be annotated.
+CCS read quality range is [-1,1].
+                         [default: -2.0]
   --help                 Show this message and exit.
 ```